China extends visa-free entry to more than 70 countries to draw tourists

 The transit policy applies to 55 countries, but most are also on the 30-day visa-free entry list.
 It does offer a more restrictive option for citizens of the 10 countries that aren't: the Czech Republic, Lithuania, Sweden, Russia, the United Kingdom, Ukraine, Indonesia, Canada, the U.S. and Mexico.

-Sweden is the only high-income European country that didn’t make the 30-day list.
+Aside from the U.K., Sweden is the only other high-income European country that didn't make the 30-day list.
 Ties with China have frayed since the ruling Chinese Communist Party sentenced a Swedish book seller, Gui Minhai, to prison for 10 years in 2020.
 Gui disappeared in 2015 from his seaside home in Thailand but turned up months later in police custody in mainland China.